Nezha-oussat/GreatExpectations-technology/GreatExpectations.md

 *Data science and data engineering teams use Great Expectations to:*<br>

--Test data they ingest from other teams or vendors and ensure its validity. <br>
+- Test data they ingest from other teams or vendors and ensure its validity. <br>
--Validate data they transform as a step in their data pipeline in order to ensure the correctness of transformations.<br>
+- Validate data they transform as a step in their data pipeline in order to ensure the correctness of transformations.<br>
--Prevent data quality issues from slipping into data products.
+- Prevent data quality issues from slipping into data products.

 ## Available connectors/integrations